-We also launched our video explaining Orphanet's missions and a communications pack for Orphanet teams in the scope of our sustainability objective, centred around the slogan "Orphanet: Know the Rare for Better Care".
+In 2022 we launched our video explaining Orphanet's missions and a communications pack for Orphanet teams in the scope of our sustainability objective, centred around the slogan "Orphanet: Know the Rare for Better Care".

 In the scope of the EU 3rd Health Programme funded project RD-CODE Orphanet has produced a short video explaining to potential end users what ORPHA codes are and how they can help make rare diseases visible in health information systems.
 The video also highlights the different resources available to those who wish to implement ORPHA codes.
 In addition to the English version, the video is now available in Czech, German, French, Italian, Romanian, and Spanish.
+A guidelines to ORPHAcoding video was also made available.